kumahq/kuma-website/docs/docs/1.0.6/documentation/health.md

 # Health checks

-Health is an extremely important part of the microservice architecture, load balancers rely on the health status of the application while picking endpoint from load balancer set.
-Also, users want the application state to be observable through the GUI or CLI.
-Orchestrators like Kubernetes also want to know the application status to manage lifecycle of the application.
+Health is an extremely important part of the microservice architecture, load balancers rely on the health status of the service while picking endpoint from load balancer set.
+Also, users want the service state to be observable through the GUI or CLI.
+Orchestrators like Kubernetes also want to know the service status to manage lifecycle of the containers.

 Kuma supports several aspects of the health checking.
 There are two policies which allows configuring active and passive health checks: